interledger/rafiki/docs/deployment.md

 3. requests a grant to create (and read) a quote on Grace Franklin's account
 4. creates a quote on Grace Franklin's account
 5. requests a grant to create (and read) an outgoing payment on Grace Franklin's account
-6. continues the grant request
+6. continues the grant request (via the interaction flow)
 7. creates an outgoing payment on Grace Franklin's account
 8. fetches the outgoing payment on Grace Franklin's account

 Note that one has to go through the interaction flow after requesting a grant for a outgoing payment.
+More information about the interaction flow can be found [here](./grant-interaction.md).

 <video alt="Screen Recoding eCommerce Example" src="./mov/eCom-example.mov" width="560" height="315" controls></video>